fcdidone/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)

-The values are almost the same as we can see here:
+The values are almost the same are diferent as we can see here: